Manzanar, California

-Manzanar (Spanish for 'apple orchard') was a town in Inyo County, California, founded by water engineer and land developer George Chaffey.
+Manzanar (Spanish for "apple orchard") was a town in Inyo County, California, founded by water engineer and land developer George Chaffey.
+Most notably, Manzanar is known for its role in the internment of Japanese Americans during World War II.

 It was situated on the former narrow-gauge railway line of the Southern Pacific Railroad 9 mi north of Lone Pine, at an elevation of 3727 ft.

 A post office operated at Manzanar from 1911 to 1914.
 Manzanar was a shipping point for the surrounding apple orchards before the diversion of water through the Los Angeles Aqueduct from the Owens Valley to Los Angeles.

 During World War II, the area was the location of the Manzanar War Relocation Center, where people of Japanese ancestry were held.

 Owens Valley Paiute

 Manzanar was first inhabited by Native Americans nearly 10,000 years ago.
 Approximately 1,500 years ago, the area was settled by the Owens Valley Paiute, who ranged across the Owens Valley from Long Valley on the north to Owens Lake on the south, and from the crest of the Sierra Nevada on the west to the Inyo Mountains on the east.
 Other Native American nations in the region included the Miwok, Western Mono, and Tubatulabal to the west, the Shoshone to the south and east, and the Mono Lake Paiute to the north.
 The Owens Valley Paiute hunted and fished, collected pine nuts, and raised crops utilizing irrigation in the Manzanar area.
 They also traded brown-ware pottery for salt from the Saline Valley, and traded other wares and goods across the Sierra Nevada during the summer and fall.

 The Owens Valley received scant attention from European Americans until the early 1860s, as it was little more than a crossroads on the routes through the area.
 When gold and silver were discovered in the Sierra Nevada and the Inyo Mountains, the resulting sudden influx of miners, farmers, cattlemen and their hungry herds brought conflict with the Owens Valley Paiute, whose crops were being destroyed.

 Approximately one-third of the Native Americans in the Owens Valley were relocated to Fort Tejon.
 "The Army didn't take them on a direct route, either, said Owens Valley Paiute elder Irene Button.
 "They were forced to walk all the way around the eastern shore of Owens Lake" (covers an area of approximately 108 sqmi).
 After 1863, many returned to their permanent villages, established along creeks flowing down from the Sierra Nevada mountains.
 In the Manzanar area, the Owens Valley Paiute had established villages along Bairs, Georges, Shepherds, and Symmes creeks.